Gender inequality in Honduras: Wealth distribution by gender

-Men: 85%

-Joint- 5%

 Women have a slight edge in ownership over chickens and pigs, but the place where women clearly have more ownership is in consumer durables.
 They tend to own more sewing machines, blenders, irons, stoves, toasters, and fridges, whereas men tend to own the computers, bikes, motorcycles, and cars.
 The assets that are predominantly owned by the women are of relatively small value compared to the high-value items that are owned almost exclusively by the men.
 Additionally, the items owned predominantly by the women all revolve around household care.

 The underlying message given here is that in general, women own the chickens and the pigs, because they can then prepare them into a meal.
 They also own the items necessary to sew, blend, iron, cook, bake, and prepare and serve food.
 They do not, however, have the assets necessary to gain physical mobility through the means of owning a car or bicycle, check email, or cultivate a field, while the men do.
 This distribution of ownership reinforces the stereotypical and traditional gender roles in society.

 Women's access to education

 Due to the traditionally patriarchal nature of Honduras, girls are often educationally disadvantaged.
 The reason for this being that if times got tough and only one child in a family was going to be educated, any female children would lose their chance at education before the boys.
 This is due to the fact that it is much harder for a female to find work regardless of educational achievement.
 The sought-after, well-paying jobs are commonly associated with masculinity in Honduras, including heavy manual labor, technical work, and anything that requires extensive training or an advanced degree.

 The main reason that girls are pulled out of school in the first place is usually to help in the family, leading to differences in educational attainment.
-The situation is changing, as the school life expectancy is today estimated to be higher for girls (12 years) than boys (11 years) -as of 2013.
-Honduras does have a fairly high literacy rate, which is similar for both sexes: 88.4% for males and 88.6% for females.
+The situation is changing, as the school life expectancy is today estimated to be higher for girls (11 years) than boys (10 years) -as of 2019.
+Honduras does have a fairly high literacy rate, which is similar for both sexes: 88.2% for males and 88.7% for females.

-Gender/sexuality-based violence
+Gender-based violence

 Violence against women occurs in public and in private, and demonstrates the inequality of power between women and men.
-This has led to women being dominated and discriminated against by men and this violence forces women "into a subordinate position compared with men".
+Femicide rates are extremely high in Honduras, as well as rates of physical and sexual violence.

 The most common form of gender-based violence is sexual in nature.
 Understandably, sexual violence involves exploitation and abuse and is related "to any act, attempt, or threat that results in physical and emotional harm".
 Sexual violence can occur in the family, through rape or marital rape, coercion, by attempt, in the form of harassment and as a weapon of war or torture.
-There are four more types of gender/sexuality-based violence: